kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 ### 14.2.1 The Condition Predicate
 :pill: Document the condition predicate(s) associated with a condition queue and the operations that wait on them

+There is an important three-way relationship in a condition wait involving locking, the wait method, and a condition predicate.
+The condition predicate involves state variables, and the state variables are guarded by a lock, so before testing the condition predicate, we must hold that lock.
+The lock object and condition queue object (the object on which wait and notify are invoked) must also be the same object.

 :dog: Every call to **wait** is implicitly associated with a specific condition predicate.
 When calling **wait** regarding a particular condition predicate, the caller must already hold the lock associated with the condition queue, and that lock must also guard the state variables from which the condition predicate is composed.

 ### 14.2.2 Waking Up Too Soon